Josh Sundquist

 Joshua Lee Sundquist (born August 6, 1984) is an American comedian, Paralympian, and author.
 He lost his left leg to Ewing's sarcoma at age nine and later became a Paralympic ski racer.
 His memoir, Just Don't Fall: How I Grew Up, Conquered Illness, and Made it Down the Mountain, was released in January 2010.
-A new show on Apple TV+ has recently been released called Best Foot Forward about his early life experiences.
+A show on Apple TV+ called Best Foot Forward about his early life experiences premiered in 2022.
+In 2023, he starred in the animated series Mech Cadets where his character Frank Olivetti was also missing his left leg.

 Early life

 Sundquist was born in Charlottesville, Virginia and grew up in Harrisonburg, Virginia as the eldest of four children.

 Alpine ski racing

 Six years after surviving a battle with cancer and losing his leg, Sundquist began ski racing.
 At age 17 he moved to Colorado to pursue the sport full-time.
 Sundquist trained and competed for six years, and in 2006 he was named to the United States Paralympic Ski Team and raced in the IX Paralympic Games, which were held in Turin, Italy that March.
 Sundquist competed in two alpine skiing events for men – slalom and giant slalom.
 He did not win any medals.

 After the Paralympics, Sundquist retired from professional racing and returned to Williamsburg, Virginia, where he graduated with a degree in business from The College of William and Mary's Mason School of Business the same year.
 He later earned a Master's in Communications from the University of Southern California.